Lifeng-Liang/DbEntry/doc/en/DataAccess/SQLStatement.md

 List<SampleData> ls = SampleData.FindBySql(Sql);
 ````

-The stored procedure¡¯s parameters could be get from database so we don¡¯t need to specify them, but the SQL parameter need us to specify the name at least:
+The stored procedure's parameters could be get from database so we don't need to specify them, but the SQL parameter need us to specify the name at least:

 ````c#
 SqlStatement Sql = new SqlStatement(